 - have any other medical conditions

 - are pregnant, or plan to become pregnant.
-XALKORI may harm your unborn
+XALKORI can

-- Women who are able to become pregnant and men who take XALKORI should use birth control during treatment and for 3 months after stopping XALKORI.
+- Females who are able to become pregnant should use effective birth control during treatment with XALKORI and for at least 45 days after the final dose of XALKORI.

-- If you or your partner becomes pregnant, tell your doctor right away.
+- If you or your partner becomes pregnant, tell your healthcare provider right away.

-Tell your doctor about the medicines you take, including prescription medicines, non-prescription medicines, vitamins, and herbal supplements.
-Especially tell your doctor if you take:
+Tell your healthcare provider about the medicines you take, including prescription medicines, over-the-counter medicines, vitamins, and herbal supplements.

 How should I take XALKORI?

-- Take XALKORI exactly as your doctor tells you.
+- Take XALKORI exactly as your healthcare provider tells you.